 Some states are now offering a special open enrollment period to help people who didn’t get health insurance during the regular cycle.

-In California, for instance, Covered California is offering a special enrollment period through April 30th.
+In California, for instance, Covered California is offering a special enrollment.
 Follow this link to the marketplace if you need coverage.

 Just as the coronavirus situation continues to develop, so does the government’s economic response.